flgkd/integer-linear-programming-notes/notes/02-branch-and-bound.md

 Branch and Bound relies on two basic facts.

-### 5.1 Integer Feasible Solutions Give Lower Bounds
+### 5.1 Core Idea I:: Integer Feasible Solutions Give Lower Bounds

 Any feasible integer solution of problem $A$ gives a valid lower bound on the optimal value of $A$.